relaycoder/repograph/README.md

 Ever felt lost in a new codebase?
 Struggled to see the big picture or find the most critical files?
 RepoGraph is your solution.
 It's a powerful command-line tool and library that analyzes your code, builds a dependency graph, ranks key files and symbols, and generates a beautiful, detailed Markdown report.

-Whether you're onboarding new engineers, planning a large-scale refactor, or even providing context to an AI, RepoGraph gives you the map you need to navigate with confidence.
+Whether you're onboarding new engineers, planning a large-scale refactor, providing context to an AI, or building browser-based code analysis tools, RepoGraph gives you the map you need to navigate with confidence.

 ## ✨ Key Features & Benefits